Saillou/WebStreamer/README.md

 ### B - Usage and Management

-To see the server answer in real time:
+To see the server answers (in real time):

 	heroku logs --tail
 	(Use ctrl+C) to stop

-The application is accesible at https://[app_name].herokuapp.com/
+The application is accessible at https://[app_name].herokuapp.com/